alexfmpe/beam/docs/index.md

 <backend>
 ```

-You may alse want to add the `beam-migrate` package if you want to
+You may also want to add the `beam-migrate` package if you want to
 manage your database schemas in Haskell as well.

 Available backends are: